pateldev2511/YoloChat/README.md

 One of the standout features of YoloChat is the use of the Multiavatar API to generate unique profile pictures for users.
 This API generates avatar images based on a user's name and color scheme, resulting in a highly personalized and unique profile picture for each user.

-YoloChat is built using a stack of cutting-edge technologies, including NodeJS for server-side scripting, React for front-end development, and MongoDB for database management.
+YoloChat is built using NodeJS for server-side scripting, React for front-end development, and MongoDB for database management.
 The app is highly scalable and can handle a large number of users without compromising performance.

 In summary, YoloChat is a modern and highly customizable chat app that provides users with a user-friendly interface, personalized profile pictures, and a range of features to enhance their chat experience.
 With YoloChat, users can stay connected with friends and family in a fun and intuitive way.
 ## Installation